tapebrief

 Jason Kupferberg · Wells Fargo

-When will new AI partnerships (Anthropic, OpenAI, Snowflake) start moving revenue needle - next 12 months or longer?
-Also, revenue growth outpacing headcount growth - is this sustainable and what's driving it?
+When will new AI partnerships (Anthropic, OpenAI, Snowflake) start moving the needle on revenue—next 12 months or longer?
+Can the trend of revenue outpacing headcount growth be sustained?

 James Fawcett · Morgan Stanley